souravgopal25/souravgopal25/README.md

 - 👋 Hi, I’m @souravgopal25
 - 👀 I’m interested in Backend Development, Devops
-- 🌱 I’m currently learning how to make scallable Systems.
+- 🌱 I’m currently learning how to design scallable Systems.
 - 💞️ I’m looking to collaborate on intresting projects which involves designing systems at scale.
 - 📫 How to reach me souravgopal25@gmail.com